bloominstituteoftechnology/Secret-Gists/threat_exercise.md

 These days, Bob does most of his work by computer.
 He regularly uses email, an online file sharing website, and desktop tax software in his work.
 Although he has had to learn many new things as his work has changed, Bob has gained a reasonable understanding of the technology he uses.
 The records for each of his clients are encrypted using a different password.
 He also used different passwords for each online service.
 These passwords are kept in a notebook, which Bob diligently keeps locked in his file cabinet when not in use.

-Adversaries -
+Adversaries - CPAs in shared office, begrudged clients, enemies of his clients, identity thieves, curious amateur

-Attack surface -
+Attack surface - email, file sharing website, tax software, file cabinet

-Attack vectors -
+Attack vectors - passwords' notebook, email service, tax software, file sharing website

-Risks (Confidentiality, Integrity, Availability, etc) -
+Risks (Confidentiality, Integrity, Availability, etc) - personal and client data, Confidentiality, Integrity, Availability (business depends on information)

-Types of Attacks (Man-in-the-middle, (Distributed) denial of service, Backdoors/malware, social, etc.) -
+Types of Attacks (Man-in-the-middle, (Distributed) denial of service, Backdoors/malware, social, etc.) - Social engineering (phishing), physical theft, ransomware

-Mitigation -
+Mitigation - remove the physical notebook for passwords , use a password vault with pass phrases, two factor authentication, backing up data if all info is stored in a cloud (bc you would be completely dependant on the integrity of that system plus wuold help in case of ransomware), strong password for computer

 ---